 The performance of the Axis fund is majorly due to lesser holding, only 33 securities.
 In which they have focused more on the stocks which will be leading the Index.

 As the market grows.
 The fund also grows in long run.
-While index falls, the fund’s NAV tends to fall.
+While the index falls, the fund’s NAV tends to fall.

 Since the P/E ratio of ICICI blue chip is at 20.46, the fund will produce a steady and decent return in the upcoming years.

-In the case of Axis bluechip, even though the P/E is higher, the holdings share is completely dependent on the main 10 stocks which carry the growth of Index.
+In the case of Axis bluechip, even though the P/E is higher, the holdings share is completely dependent on the main 10 stocks which carry the growth of the Index.
 That is the reason, the fund will still tend to grow even after any crash.
-This fund will outperform the index in long run like 10 years and 15 years of performance.
+This fund will outperform the index in long run between 10 years and 15 years of performance.

 AXIS bluechip is performing much higher than the category.
-ICICI is performing above average when compared to category.
+ICICI is performing above average when compared to the category.